sjdatascientist/stock-backtesting-analysis/README.md

 2. Run the interactive Streamlit App and you can do analysis for each stock separately.<br>
     You can export any visualization you like and check key metrics.
 3. Open the Jupyter Notebook named `data-backtesting-analysis.ipynb` to see the whole code.
-4. Read the below Comprehensive Report.
+4. Download and read Comprehensive Report.

 ## Platform/IDE Used